uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

    - Create the Channels on the Peripheral Server which should be synchronized from the Hub

 More configurations might be needed at a later point when additional features will be added.

+This should also be automated via taskomatic.
+Every change of the configuration can be deployed automatically every night to all peripheral servers.

 #### The Peripheral Server system entry